Strýtan vent field: Geochemistry

 Unlike Lost City, another alkaline field to the south in the Atlantic, Strýtan is hosted on 6-12 MA Mid-ocean ridge basalts and recharge is primarily from freshwater contributions of terrestrial origin, with fluid stable isotopes (δ^{18}O, δ^{2}H) and radiocarbon matching that of terrestrial reservoirs.

 Venting fluids are moderate at a temperature of ~76 C and are highly alkaline at a pH of about 10.2.
 Venting is most profuse at Big Strýtan, where the discharge rate is estimated at 50 meters per second.
 Silica, magnesium, calcium, and oxygen are abundant in venting fluids and salinity is 0.5 - 14% of that of seawater.
 Silicon dioxide concentrations are elevated relative to seawater and consume magnesium in the precipitation of tall saponite chimneys.

 A 2024 study found brucite within the chimneys at Strýtan, suggesting the possibility of ferrobrucite (containing iron) and therefore prebiotic chemistry reactions like those seen at Lost City.

 Biology

 Sea spider grazing on a hydroid in a Norwegian fjord.

 Strýtan has an abundance of mussels, bryozoans, sponges, hydroids, brittlestars, and polychete worms.
 Metridium anemones, nudibranchs, and sea spiders have also been reported.

+Microbial communities of the vent field are structured by mixing of hydrothermal fluids and background, oxygenated seawater within vent chimneys.
+The fluids themselves include species of Flavobacterium, Pseudoalteromonas, Psychrobacter, Acinetobacter, and Pseudomonas.
+Metabolic processes indicate abundant hydrogen and sulfur chemistry, with oxygen, sulfate, and nitrate as major electron acceptors.